 What Airports can I fly into?

-All major car rental companies have offices in the neighboring communities, some in town and some at the airports.
+All major national car rental companies have offices in the neighboring communities, some in town and some at the airports, plus a number of local independents.
 If you want to be able to enjoy Yellowstone National Park at your own pace, it is wise to plan ahead to rent a car.

 During the summer season, commercial businesses offer tours originating from Bozeman & West Yellowstone, MT, and Jackson Hole & Cody, WY.